estellel-github/todo-app-webpack/README.md

 Additionally, keeping all the core of my application in index.ts initially was not a flexible approach, which showed me the benefits of smaller modules to have separation of concerns, more clarity, and better maintainability.
 I couldn't refactor into smaller modules at the time due to wanting to move on to the rest of the curriculum, but it was definitely a required improvement for this project.

 While very challenging, this was a great hands-on learning opportunity.
-It developed my knowledge of JS but also made me very ready and eager to learn more about frameworks and practice this kind of project in them.
+It developed my knowledge of JS but also made me very ready and eager to learn other tools across the stack to get this type of project done more smoothly.

 ---